Sherma-ThangamS/KYN_Hackathon/README.md

 # Newsify: A News Aggregator Application

-**Newsify** is a news aggregator application designed to enhance community awareness by curating and sharing news from verified local sources.
-This project is a solution to the problem statement provided in the **News and Information Track**, aimed at delivering accurate, relevant, and personalized news to users.
+**Newsify** is a cutting-edge news aggregation application aimed at enhancing awareness and user engagement by curating and delivering news from verified local and global sources.
+By integrating advanced web technologies, artificial intelligence (AI), and user-interactive features, Newsify provides a personalized news experience that caters to individual preferences, improves accessibility, and fosters deeper user interaction with the news content.

+The project addresses a crucial need in the realm of digital news consumption, where the overwhelming volume of information can be difficult to navigate, and where users require relevant, accurate, and timely content.
+By combining personalized news feeds, emoji-based reactions, AI summary and text-to-speech functionality, Newsify enhances the way users interact with news, ensuring that they not only consume information but also engage with it meaningfully.
 ---

 ## Features